 8.2.1 Installations with an Isolating Switch

-Where an installation has an additional Meter, a timeswitch, teleswitch, or external isolating switch, then the Meter Operator Agent shall install these items.
-Also, the interconnecting wiring between the items up to the last item of equipment, for example an isolating switch or Meter before the ‘consumer unit’, would be installed and maintained by the Meter Operator Agent.
+Where an installation has an additional Meter, a timeswitch, teleswitch, or external isolating switch, then the SVA Meter Operator Agent shall install these items.
+Also, the interconnecting wiring between the items up to the last item of equipment, for example an isolating switch or Meter before the ‘consumer unit’, would be installed and maintained by the SVA Meter Operator Agent.
 However, any wiring between the final item of equipment and the ‘consumer unit’ would be part of the SVA Customer’s installation.

 Note: